-The GRI has an updated version of its framework, Version G3.1, and we are supportive of the new directions taken in this framework with its increased emphasis on human rights, local community impacts and gender.
-The City of Melbourne has elected to continue working with G3.0 for this year's annual report.
-We aim to adopt the G3.1 framework for the 2012-13 annual report.
+The GRI has an updated version of its framework, Version G3.1, and we support the new directions taken in this framework with its increased emphasis on human rights, local community impacts and gender.
+The City of Melbourne has elected to continue working with G3.0 for the 2011-12 annual report and we aim to adopt the G3.1 framework for the next report.
 The transition to G3.1 will coincide with a deeper analysis of our sustainability reporting priorities.